 Once you know your weed spectrum, you can start thinking about when you’ll apply Enlist and with which tank-mix partners.
 Here are a few examples:a.
 Spring burndown application

 For effective control of winter annual weeds, consider applying a spring burndown.
 In the Enlist system, this tank mix commonly includes Enlist 1 combined with glyphosate plus a water conditioner.
-When tank mixed with glyphosate or glufosinate, Crimson® NG will help tie up any free cations for better performance.b.
+When tank mixed with glyphosate or glufosinate, a water conditioner like Crimson® NG will help tie up any free cations for optimum performance.b.
 First post-emergence application

 A popular tank mix for the first post-emergence application is Enlist 1 plus glyphosate.
-A water conditioner plus a drift-and-deposition aid are important adjuvants to include in this pass.
-For volunteer corn control, you can add a product like Anter® 360 Unpacked or Antler® 240 herbicide.
-If you do this, including an oil adjuvant is important if this additional product is used.With a product like StrikeLock® adjuvant, you can get both your drift control and oil component in one.
-Just be sure to include an oil adjuvant and increase your rate of Antler 360 by 33% to overcome antagonism with 2,4-D in the tank.
+A water conditioner plus a drift-and-deposition aid are important adjuvants to consider including in this pass.
+For volunteer corn control, you can add a product like Anter® 360 Unpacked or Antler® herbicide.
+If adding one of these grass herbicides don’t forget the addition of the label required oil adjuvant.

 c.
 Second post-emergence application

-At this point, typically around late June, you may be targeting waterhemp and other warm-season annuals.
+At this point you may be targeting waterhemp and other warm-season annuals.
 For this application, Enlist 1 plus glufosinate is an effective option.
-Again, for adjuvants it is important to include a water conditioner with AMS like Crimson NG plus a drift-and-deposition aid.3.
+Again, for adjuvants it is important to include a water conditioner with AMS like Crimson NG.
+Consider drift reduction technology to decrease off target movement.3.
 Choose Your Adjuvant Package

 With weed spectrum identified and herbicide timing set, it’s time to lock in your specific adjuvants.
 Many growers still overlook the importance of a quality adjuvant, but it is essential for maximizing herbicide effectiveness.
 Without the right adjuvant, performance can be disappointing.a.
 Water Conditioner

 Enlist E3 soybeans hold great performance potential.
-These recommendations aim to help you achieve more successful weed control so you can get more from your genetic investment.
-To further refine your management plan, contact your local WinField United Independent Ag Retailer.
+These recommendations aim to help you achieve successful weed control so you can get more from your genetic investment.
+To further refine your management plan, contact your local WinField® United Independent Ag Retailer.